-In summary, the policy screening shows that there is a broad range of relevant EU policies that influence food waste generation, prevention and valorisation.
-In many cases, such as the hygiene regulation or the EUs Common Agricultural Policy (CAP), influential differences can be found on the Member State level.
+In summary, the policy review shows that there is a broad range of relevant EU policies that influence food waste generation, prevention and valorisation.
+In many cases, such as hygiene regulation or the EUs Common Agricultural Policy (CAP), influential differences can be found on the Member State level.
 Examples include the requirements for date labelling, the further use of food batches that were withdrawn due to food safety requirements, or the design of rural development measures within the CAP.

-The activities of the European Commission to facilitate exchange of good practices at the EU Platform on Food Losses and Food Waste (FLFW Platform) as well as the development of guidelines policy areas therefore provide support for improved national implementation.
+The activities of the European Commission to facilitate exchange of good practices at the EU Platform on Food Losses and Food Waste (FLFW Platform) as well as the development of guidelines in various policy areas1 therefore provide support for improved national implementation.

-However, the broad range of relevant and different policy areas in the scope of this report also shows that EU legislation related to food is very complex and scattered across different policy areas, with a lack of a coherent food or food waste strategy in the EU and its Member States.

-This lack of a coherent strategy leads to win-lose trade-offs between different policy objectives (such as bioenergy promotion versus the use of surplus food for animal feed).
-It also often creates unnecessary barriers to prevention and valorisation (e.g. with regard to some hygiene regulations, cosmetic standards of agricultural products) and missed opportunities to exploit existing policies to their full potential, especially for leveraging action at MS level.
+The broad range of different policy areas with an impact on food waste in this report shows that there is further need for coordination and cooperation: EU legislation related to food is very complex and scattered across different policy areas, with a lack of a coherent food or food waste strategy in the EU and its Member States.
+This lack of a coherent strategy leads to sub-optimal trade-offs between different policy objectives (such as bioenergy promotion versus the use of surplus food for animal feed).
+Also it can create barriers to prevention and valorisation (e.g. with regard to some hygiene regulations, cosmetic standards of agricultural products) and missed opportunities to exploit existing policies to their full potential, especially for leveraging action at MS level.